itburnswhenip/no-secrets/README.md

 Smudge and clean filter script for keeping secrets out of your Git repositories and build systems.

+## Install ##

+**no-secrets** should be installed globally and will create a command called `no-secrets`.
+This is necessary since Git smudge and clean filters require your command to be available in the environment path.

 ## Usage ##

 **no-secrets** will 'smudge' or 'clean' text input read from `STDIN` and write it to `STDOUT`.